 Austin’s Eric Johnson joins in for the next piece, “Passionola,” with its clear and lovely melody forming the basis for some exciting and well-executed variations.
 Johnson’s playing is simply gorgeous and a great contrast to Sonny’s magic with the slide.
 Next up is the gentler, soft-jazzy piece “Letting Go,” which leads us to the title track.
 “Elemental Journey” is a mix of sexy and soothing, busy and calming, bluesy and dreamy, moving at different speeds with ease and grace.
 Goddamn, Sonny sounds so fucking good here I could eat him!

 Back to the album, “Lovely Girl” is next, a gentle tune that gets lusher with strings and cymbal crashes, reflecting the shy awe and the rough passions we feel in the presence of beauty.
-This leads to the “wow” track of the album, the cascade of unexpected sound we hear in “Forgotten Story,” featuring Trinidad steel drum artist Robert Greenidge.
-One might expect a sound collision from two different musical traditions, but these are people who love their music—-they find the common ground and make magic.
+This leads to the “wow” track of the album, the cascade of unexpected sounds we hear in “Forgotten Story,” featuring Trinidad steel drum artist Robert Greenidge.
+One might expect a sound collision between two different musical traditions, but these are people who love their music—-they find common ground and make magic.

 “Reckless Beauty” races off like the sound of an auctioneer yammering a million miles a minute, leading us to the string-laden closer, “Opening Sky,” which is as close to New Age as I think Sonny will ever get.
 It’s a wonderful piece with stillness interspersed between strings and slide, a perfect way to end the exploration.